themaplelab/swan-vscode/README.md

 ## Get started

-**You must have [SWAN](https://github.com/themaplelab/swan) installed to use this extension.**

-**Please use the most active branch of SWAN since this extension is still actively being developed.**

-1. Clone this repository
+**This repo should already be downloaded and installed in `packages/` dir of SWAN.**

-2. Open `swan/` in VSCode
+1. Open `swan/` in VSCode
-3. Run `npm install` in the same directory
-4. Press `F5` inside the editor to start the extension
+2. Press `F5` inside the editor to start the extension
-5. Configure the extension in _Settings_
+3. Configure the extension in _Settings_
-6. Run the analysis by accessing the tree menu options (triple dots on the top-right) in the SWAN tab
+4. Run the analysis by accessing the tree menu options (triple dots on the top-right) in the SWAN tab

 More information on VSCode extensions is available [here](https://code.visualstudio.com/api/get-started/your-first-extension).